Katavi National Park

 Roadways: You can reach Katavi from Arusha by road.
 Nonetheless, it is a long voyage crossing more than two days which takes around 15 to 18 hours of drive time because of the poor road.

 Airways: It is the simplest method to achieve the park.
-Traveller can touch base at Kilimanjaro International Airport in Arusha town and afterward take a charter flight to the park’s airplane terminal which takes 3-hours to reach.
+Traveler can touch base at Kilimanjaro International Airport in Arusha town and afterward take a charter flight to the park’s airplane terminal which takes 3-hours to reach.

 - Game Drives